pmatsinopoulos/ruby-style-guide/README.md

     # good
     hash = { one: 1, two: 2, three: 3 }
     ```
+  _Comment by Nikos D. : Ruby 1.9 hash syntax is under review_

 * Avoid the use of mutable object as hash keys.
 * Use the new 1.9 literal hash syntax in preference to the hashrocket
 syntax.
+  _Comment by Nikos D. : Ruby 1.9 hash syntax is under review_

     ```Ruby
     # bad